-- 1. Demonstrate skills in scientific inquiry, problemsolving and laboratory techniques. - 2.
+- 1. Demonstrate skills in scientific inquiry, problem solving and laboratory techniques. - 2.
 Demonstrate competency and understanding of the concepts found in LED, Electric and Electronic materials a broad base of knowledge in physics. - 3.
 Solve Experimental problems that potentially draw an experimental knowledge in multiple areas of physics. - 4.
-Study applications in engineering like Hall effect, and magnetic properties. - 5.
-Study applications in engineering like Optical fiber, LASER, Photodiode and Solar cell
+Study applications in engineering like Hall effect, in the field of magnetic material. - 5.
+Study applications in engineering like Hall effect, Optical fiber, LASER, Photodiode and Solar cell.